maslow123/go-template/README.md

 - Finish.

 ## Shut down all services
-- Make sure you're on root folder (keuanganku-service), and hit the command
+- Make sure you're on root folder, and hit the command
 ```$ make down```
 - Finish.